yair232/ansible/README.md

 ## Overview

-This guide walks you through setting up an AWS EC2 instance with Docker, Jenkins, and Ansible.
-You'll also configure a CI/CD pipeline that automatically builds Docker images and deploys updates whenever changes are made to your repository.
+This guide walks you through setting up an AWS EC2 instance that automatically creates itself, installs necessary packages, and starts a container.
+The setup includes Docker, Jenkins, and Ansible, with a CI/CD pipeline configured to build Docker images and deploy updates whenever changes are made to your repository.
+By following these steps, you’ll streamline the deployment process, ensuring that your EC2 instance is fully configured and operational with minimal manual intervention.

 ## Steps to Follow